 Here is a simple and brief guide on how you can successfully update the BIOS of your Nvidia and AMD graphics card.

 1. Download the New BIOS

 The first step is to download the new BIOS for your graphics card.
-You can check your graphics card model and current VBIOS version using graphics card information tools like GPU-Z and then look for the correct BIOS on the graphics card manufacturer website or on other reliable websites.
-After finding your GPU BIOS, save to your hard drive.
-The BIOS file generally has the .ROM extension to it.
+You can check your graphics card model and current VBIOS version using graphics card information tools like GPU-Z and then look for the correct BIOS on the graphics card manufacturer’s website or on other reliable websites.
+After finding your GPU BIOS, save it to your hard drive.
+The BIOS file generally has .ROM extension to it.

 2. Download BIOS Update Tools